John Caradja: Plague and aftermath

-Mahmud's victory in Serbia was celebrated by Caragea and his court in November 1813; in December, the Prince agreed to welcome in Wallachia Serb emigrants, who were to compensate for victims of the plague.
+During that interval, Caradja cultivated Franco-Wallachian relations and Napoleon's emissaries in Bucharest, including Ledoulx.
+Mahmud's victory in Serbia was celebrated by Caradja and his court in November 1813; in December, the Prince agreed to welcome in Wallachia Serb emigrants, who were to compensate for victims of the plague.
 This plan was only partly carried through: in June 1815, members of the new Serb colonies in Craiova, Pitești and Curtea de Argeș were petitioning the court to grant them passports and the right to leave Wallachia.
 After catching news of France's defeat at Leipzig, the Prince endorsed Russian orders to expel Ledoulx and his staff from Wallachia, which inaugurated a lasting dispute with Antoine-François Andréossy, the French Ambassador to the Porte.
-Caragea became a champion of the Moldavian boyardom, which asked the great powers to endorse the reunification with Bessarabia.
+Caradja became a champion of the Moldavian boyardom, which asked the great powers to endorse the reunification with Bessarabia.
 He tried to persuade Metternich, through Gentz, to discuss Bessarabia at the Congress of Vienna, but was advised to drop the issue.

-Before and after the plague, Caragea was interested in maintaining his profile as a cultural reformer.
+Before and after the plague, Caradja was interested in maintaining his profile as a cultural reformer.
 During June 1813, he lifted all tax duties on one church from Muscel County, noting its efforts in educating the local children.
 In September 1814, he also set up a commission, or Eforie, to reorganize the princely academy, under the presidency of Metropolitan Nectarie.
-The trustees were both Phanariotes, such as Grigore D. Ghica and Caragea's nephew Alexandros Mavrokordatos, and Romanians such as Iordache Golescu; from 1816, Ștefan Nestor Craiovescul became the academy's only Romanian teacher.
+The trustees were both Phanariotes, such as Grigore D. Ghica and Caradja's nephew Alexandros Mavrokordatos, and Romanians such as Iordache Golescu; from 1816, Ștefan Nestor Craiovescul became the academy's only Romanian teacher.
 The school was moved to a new location in Măgureanu Church and placed under a Greek philosopher, Benjamin of Lesbos; however, it remained controversial for only offering classes in Greek and Church Slavonic, a dead language.